Questions and Answers on Christianity

 The process of restoring relationship is the process of forgiveness.
 This process has ordered steps.

-• The person to be forgiven changes their mind about about their old value system that brought about the offense; they change to a better value system.
+• Repentance: The person to be forgiven changes their mind about about their old value system that brought about the offense.
+They change their value system to one that is shared with the forgiver.

-• The person to be forgiven comes to agreement with the forgiver on the offense, especially regarding the selfish value system that motivated it.
+• Confession: The person to be forgiven comes to agreement with the forgiver on the offense.

-• Both individuals actively pursue restoration of the relationship, living by shared values.
+• Reconciliation: Both actively pursue renewed development of the relationship.

 (Forgiveness in more detail.)

 The process of forgiveness brings about changes in values system within a relationship.
 That is why it works.
-The first two steps of the process are very important for that reason.
-Many times descriptions of forgiveness only consider the one step labeled as "Forgiveness".
+The repentance and confession steps of the process are very important for that reason.
+Many times a description of forgiveness only considers the one step labeled as "Forgiveness".
 Such a process will ultimately fail because no values change is being brought to the relationship.

 The forgiveness process is also an excellent description of the process of becoming a Christian.
 By confession, we agree with God that our value system is wrong.
-Through repentance we change our mind about our old value system, and instead adopt God's value system.
-God then gives us forgiveness, himself paying the relational cost of our previous actions and no longer treating us according to our old value system; instead God treats us as having a common value system with him.
+Through repentance we change our mind about our old value system, and instead adopt the value system of God.
+God then forgives us: He pays the relational cost of our previous actions (the cross), and releases us from our debt of sin.
+And, he treats us as having a common value system, and therefore, a relationship with him.
 Then by reconciliation we develop and expand the restored relationship together.

 How can we know God?